 The Near-Term Forward Yield Spread as a Leading Indicator: A Less Distorted Mirror

-Keywords: Policy path, Recession forecast, Yield spread, Monetary policy
+Keywords: Equity return predictability, Monetary policy, Policy path, Portfolio strategy, Recession forecast, Yield spread

 JEL Classification: E52, G12